Bhupesh-V/memer-action/README.md

         with:
           issue-number: ${{ github.event.number }}
           body: |
-            🎉🎉 Thanks for opening this PR 🤗
+            🎉🎉 Thanks for opening this PR/Issue 🤗
-            Please wait while the maintainer(s) reviews it
+            Please wait while the maintainer(s) review it

             Meanwhile have a look at this 😝 :